 No physical evidence.
 Witnesses discredited.
 Evidence of corrupt investigation.
-A polygraph examination ruling him out as a suspect.
+A court certified polygraph examination ruling him out as a suspect.

 In Tyree's Words

 On October 27, 1997 the owner of the Salt and Pepper deli Mr. John Young Su Kang was robbed shot

 and killed.
 Our community and my life was forever changed by that horrific chain of events.
 Mr. John

 Young Su Kang was a pillar of our community.
 He was a leader, he was generous, and he was the last

 person that should have had his life cut short, as it was.
 As a child, my mother would send me to Mr.

 Johns deli without the necessary funds to purchase the food we were requesting.
 She and I both knew